oracle/node-oracledb/examples/README.md

 [`sessiontagging1.js`](sessiontagging1.js)                | Simple pooled connection tagging for setting session state [`sessiontagging2.js`](sessiontagging2.js)                | More complex example of pooled connection tagging for setting session state
+[`soda1.js`](soda1.js)                                    | Basic Simple Oracle Document Access (SODA) example [`typehandlerdate.js`](typehandlerdate.js)                | Show how a type handler can format a queried date in a locale-specific way
+[`typehandlernum.js`](typehandlernum.js)                  | Show how a type handler can format a queried number in a locale-specific way
-[`soda1.js`](soda1.js)                                    | Basic Simple Oracle Document Access (SODA) example [`version.js`](version.js)                                | Shows the node-oracledb version attributes [`webapp.js`](webapp.js)                                  | A simple web application using a connection pool
+[`version.js`](version.js)                                | Shows the node-oracledb version attributes [`webapp.js`](webapp.js)                                  | A simple web application using a connection pool